NicoZweifel/vike-docs-template/README.md

 # vike-docs-template

- A template for easily deploying customizable mdx pages.
+A minimalistic template to easily deploy customizable mdx pages.